Old Census Data

 The lane running up to the original rectory was named “Parsonage Lane” in 1841, “Old Rectory Lane” in 1761 and, from 1881, had become (today’s) “Rectory Lane“.

 Penny’s Green” gained that name in 1881.
 In 1851 it had been “Pennice Green” and in 1841 was “Penny Green“.
-(There is a suspicion the “Penny” part of the name had originally morphed from something else – and the original “Green” was only a couple of very small fields.)
+(There is a suspicion the “Penny” part of the name had originally morphed from something else – and the original “Green” was only a couple of very small fields.
+See the map on the Old Commons page.)

 The Turnpike” in 1841 was “Norwich Road” in 1861.